codingnoob47/ShekharTanwar/Natural Language Processing/README.md

 7) n-gram CNN Model for Sentiment Analysis

 Usage - The projects can be expanded and applied in the following areas :
- a) Tagging content or products using categories as a way to improve browsing or to identify related content on company website.
+1) Tagging content or products using categories as a way to improve browsing or to identify related content on company website.
-b) Classifying customer feedback based on its sentiment to positive, negative or neutral (sentiment analysis)
+2) Classifying customer feedback based on its sentiment to positive, negative or neutral (sentiment analysis)
-c) Classifying customer questions according what product or which part of the product architecture the question regards
+3) Classifying customer questions according what product or which part of the product architecture the question regards
-d) Classifying content in offer documents according to predefined criteria to for instance quality, price, schedule, etc.
+4) Classifying content in offer documents according to predefined criteria to for instance quality, price, schedule, etc.
-e) Classifying emails into non-spam and spam.
+5) Classifying emails into non-spam and spam.